-Re-admission is not guaranteed.
-An Appeals Board made up Institute officials &/or the Program Director will review the written request and supporting materials.
-A decision will be made and the student will be notified in person or in writing within 15 business days.
-If approved, the student must comply by the terms issued by the Appeals Board for reentry.
-All decisions made by the Appeals Board &/or Program Director are final.
+Re-admission is not guaranteed and is on a space available basis.
+An Appeals Board composed of Institute officials will review the written request and supporting materials.
+Once all documentation has been submitted by the deadline, a decision will be made.
+The student will be notified in person or in writing (e.g., email, letter, etc.) within 15 business days.
+If approved, the student must comply with the terms issued by the Appeals Board for reentry.
+All decisions made by the Appeals Board are final.